Return to Work Services

 the policies, procedures and disability management structure of the workplace

-Functional Capacity Evaluation
+Physical Functional Capacity Evaluation

 Is the employee physically capable of doing the job?

-Our Functional Capacity Evaluation is spearheaded by experienced Kinesiologists who specialize in evaluating physical functional abilities relevant to work tasks using a standardized computerized software and assessment method.
+Our Physical Functional Capacity Evaluation is spearheaded by experienced Kinesiologists who specialize in evaluating physical functional abilities relevant to work tasks using a standardized computerized software and assessment method.
 Through a series of rigorous tests and assessments, we explore individuals’ capabilities, limitations and endurance levels.
 These assessments mirror real-life work activities, including lifting, carrying, bending, reaching and more.

 How is this assessment useful?